MoldyMacaroniX/dashword.net/_src/posts/price-for-geometry-dash-on-steam-raises-by-1-for-the-first-time-ever.md

 ---
 For the first time in the history of Geometry Dash, its price on Steam has increased.
 From a price of $3.99 to $4.99, this is the first ever price increase for Geometry Dash on Steam.

-The Geometry Dash community's reaction is largely indifferent, although many acknowledge that Geometry Dash 2.2 justifies the price increase.
+The Geometry Dash community's reaction is largely indifferent, although many acknowledge that [Geometry Dash 2.2](/categories/2.2/) justifies the price increase.

 One user on Twitter/X [noted](https://twitter.com/vasilyn2/status/1787697598427488261) the following:

 > Well I mean with what the game offers in 2.2 I don’t think it is really a bad decision from rob.
 I know he said he was keeping the price the same cuz he had to keep the game cheap but I mean 1 buck isn’t that bad imo.
 A bit shocking yes but could you really blame him.

 What do you think about this price increase?
 Do you think it is justified or not?
+Do you think [Geometry Dash has too many bugs](/posts/ios-17-breaks-geometry-dash-how-to-fix/) to warrant this?
+Let us know!